adityakapole/Customer-Segmentation-and-Recommendation-System/README.md

 2. **Open the Notebook**: Access the `Retail_Customer_Segmentation_Recommendation_System.ipynb` in Jupyter.
 3. **Install Dependencies**: Ensure all necessary Python libraries are installed for seamless execution.
 4. **Execution**: Run all cells in the notebook to witness the results and insights.

-## 🔗 Additional Resources
-- 🌐 **Kaggle Notebook**: If you're keen on a Kaggle environment, delve into the notebook [here](https://www.kaggle.com/code/farzadnekouei/customer-segmentation-recommendation-system).
-- 🌐 **Dataset Source**: Access the original dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).
-- 🤝 **Connect on LinkedIn**: Have queries or looking for collaborations?
-Feel free to connect on [LinkedIn](https://linkedin.com/in/farzad-nekouei-7535aa53/).